lumen-org/lumen/manual.md

-This document is intended as a user manual explaining the structure of the user interface (UI) of *Lumen* and the interactions that users can do.
+This document is intended as a user manual explaining *Lumen's* user interface (UI) and the interactions it provides.

 In a few sentences it could be summarized as follows: